bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 ## Chosen Development Model: Agile

-**Justification:** Agile methodology is chosen for the development of ReadWave Explorer due to its iterative nature and adaptability to changes.
+**Justification:** Agile methodology is chosen for the development of ReadWave due to its iterative nature and adaptability to changes.
 Employing the Agile approach enables continuous improvement and responsiveness to evolving user needs within the project's scope.

 ## User Requirements